On this page:

-- details of the three most comparable properties, including the address, date of sale, and sale price; or - if the agent did not take into account three comparable properties when setting the estimated selling price - a statement outlining that they reasonably believe there are fewer than three comparable sales within the prescribed period
+- details of the 3 most comparable properties, including the address, date of sale, and sale price.
+Or, if the agent did not take into account 3 comparable properties when setting the estimated selling price - a statement outlining that they reasonably believe there are fewer than 3 comparable sales within the prescribed period.
+See comparable properties.

 - the median house or unit price for the suburb.
-This may be for a period of between three and 12 months, and must not be more than six months old.
+This may be for a period of between 3 and 12 months, and must not be more than 6 months old.